iamprawesh/cubit-CRUD/README.md

 # About

-A flttter app that demonstrate BLOC CUBIT through a Todo app.
+A futtter app that demonstrate BLOC CUBIT through a Todo app.